SamEdwardes/samedwardes.com/astro-migration/src/content/blog/2023-11-03-1password-for-secret-dotfiles/index.md

 ---
-title: How to use 1Password for Secrets in ~/.bashrc or ~/.zshrc
-authors: sedwardes
-tags: [command line]
+author: Sam Edwardes
+date: 2023-11-03
+description: An update on how I managed my secretes in the terminal with 1Password..
 keywords:
 - 1password
 - cli
 - op
-draft: false
+tags:
+- command line
+title: How to use 1Password for Secrets in ~/.bashrc or ~/.zshrc
 ---

 :::tip Update